RHIT-CSSE/csse332/notes/session33/index.md

 Note that you can still run Linux virtual machines on WSL1 if you require them, you can use the command `wsl --set-version <vm-name> 1` from Powershell, where `<vm-name>` is the name of the distribution that you would like to run on WSL1.

+# Definitions of Security

+- ❓ What do you think of when we say security?
+What is the first thing the comes to mind?
+How would you formulate it with respect to what you care about?
+  - We can't even quantify security!
+  - What does it mean to be 90% secure?
+  - Or how secure are you on a scale of 1 to 5?
+It means pretty much nothing!

+- According to hardcore scientists, security is not even a science!
+  > I often say that when you can measure what you are speaking about, and
+    express it in numbers, you know something about it; but when you cannot measure it, when you cannot express it in numbers, your knowledge is of a meagre and unsatisfactory kind; it may be the beginning of knowledge, but you have scarcely in your thoughts advanced to the state of Science, whatever the matter may be.
+    - Lord Kelvin

+- There really is no one agreed-upon definition of security, mainly because it is a very hard problem to solve, or to even define.

+- Here are a couple of potential definitions:
+  > Cybersecurity is everything that results in protecting information and
+    underlying technology from theft, manipulation, and disruption.
+    - Rob Joyce, NSA

+  > A computer is secure if you depend on it and its software to behave as
+    expected.
+    - Garfinkel and Spafford

+- Traditional textbook approach classify security properties into three
+  measures:
+  1. __Confidentiality__: No unauthorized user can access data they don't have access to.
+  2. __Integrity__: No unauthorized modification to data without permission.
+  3. __Availability__: The system should be usable (no long delays, etc.).

+- The above measures form the CIA triad, but really it cannot encompass everything.

+  For example, "is overwritten data available?" not really, so the properties are not orthogonal!

+## Courtney's Laws

+- Robert Courtney, in RFC 1034, defined some laws that are useful when thinking about security:

+  1. First law: You cannot say anything interesting (i.e., significant) about the security of a system except in the context of a particular application and environment.

+  2. Second law: Never spend more money eliminating a security exposure than tolerating it will cost you.

+     - First corollary: Perfect security has infinite cost.

+     - Second corollary: There is no such thing as zero risk.

+  3. Third law: There is no technical solutions to management problems, but there are management solutions to technical problems.